 KIBO is available in 4 different robot kits ($229, $359, $399 and $499) as well as sold in classroom packages.
 Other items available include a la carte programming blocks and modules, curriculum and teacher materials.

 What is KIBO?

-Designed for open-ended play, KIBO lets children make almost anything – a character from a story, a carousel, a dancer, a race helicopter – anything that they can think of.
+Designed for open-ended play, KIBO lets your kids make almost anything – a character from a story, a carousel, a dancer, a race helicopter – anything that they can think of.
 The child creates a sequence of instructions (a program) using the wooden KIBO blocks.
 They scan the blocks with the KIBO body to tell the robot what to do.
 They press the button and the robot comes alive.
 With KIBO, young children can become programmers, engineers, designers, artists, dancers, choreographers and writers.
-And unlike other activity kits out there, KIBO is based on over 15 years of research in learning technologies and child development at Tufts University, including testing with over 300 children and 50 teachers.
+And unlike other activity kits out there, KIBO robotics kit is based on over 15 years of research in learning technologies and child development at Tufts University, including testing with over 300 children and 50 teachers.